-- 1. News releases distributed must be accurate, grammatically correct and well written. - 2.
+- 1. News releases distributed must be accurate, grammatically correct, well written, and adhere to University and Associated Press Style. - 2.
 Do not send out a news release with misspelled words.
 Proofread carefully and spell check every story.
 If you are in doubt about the spelling of a word, look it up. - 3.
 Start all news releases on the news release template.
 Use 12-point Times New Roman font. - 4.
-Headlines should be flush left, bold and in 12-point font with the first letter of each major word capitalized. - 5.
-Start story with appropriate dateline after paragraph indent. - ie. "CAPE GIRARDEAU, Mo.
-The Southeast Missouri State University Board of Regents today voted to . . .
+Headlines should be flush left, bold and in 14-point font with the first letter of each major word capitalized. - 5.
+Start story with appropriate dateline after paragraph indent. - ie. "CAPE GIRARDEAU, MO.
+The Southeast Missouri State University Board of Governors today voted to . . .